aelehner-ASU/SER316_summer23_randomteam/Deliverable2.md

 **Sprint Number:** 1

-**Scrum Master**: Bereket Amonie
+**Scrum Master**: Alan Morales

-**Git Master**: Anna Lehner
+**Git Master**: Christopher Boyd

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
-Also check the kickoff document for more details on what needs to be done.
+Also, check the kickoff document for more details on what needs to be done.
 This is just the documentation.

-**Sprint Goal:** For Sprint 1, complete most tasks, if not all tasks, to understand how to better manage working on a larger project at once.
+**Sprint Goal:** For Sprint 1, complete most tasks, if not all tasks, to understand how to manage better working on a larger project at once.
 Sprint 1 will help tune what we want to accomplish with the changes made to the app.

 **How many User Stories did you add to the Product Backlog:**